Public Health Practice

 The majority of our students are already working in health or social care prior to commencement and remain employed throughout the duration of their studies.

-Our students develop a wide range of transferable skills during their study that make them attractive to other employers e.g.
+Our students develop a wide range of transferable skills during their study that makes them attractive to other employers e.g.

 • writing and data analysis.